lyteloli/NekoGram/README.md

 [Telegram chat @NekoGramDev](https://t.me/NekoGramDev).

 ### A word from lyteloli
-NekoGram is my personal creation, I implemented everything on my own and try to share it with people to build a community of Telegram bot development enthusiasts, no matter if you're just playing around, doing personal or commercial projects.
-I would be very grateful if you could spread a word about NekoGram, help with its development, [buy me a coffee](https://www.buymeacoffee.com/lyteloli) or mention NekoGram in one of your apps created with it.
+NekoGram is my personal creation, I implemented everything on my own and want to share it with people to build a community of Telegram bot development enthusiasts, no matter if you're just playing around, doing personal or commercial projects.
+I would be very grateful if you could spread a word about NekoGram, help with its development, [buy me a coffee](https://www.buymeacoffee.com/lyteloli) or mention NekoGram in one of your bots created with it.
 Any kind of support is warmly welcome.